Travel guide

 The installation process varies slightly depending on your device, but generally involves scanning a QR code you receive by email after purchase.
 On iPhone, go to Settings > Cellular > Add Data Plan and scan the code.
 On Android, the path is Settings > Connections > SIM card manager > Add mobile plan.
 The process takes less than two minutes and does not require special technical knowledge.

 To maximize your coverage in the Dalmatian islands, ensure your phone has automatic network selection enabled.
 This allows the device to switch between operators depending on which offers the best signal at any given moment.
-In your mobile network settings, verify that "Automatic operator selection" is activated.
+In your mobile network settings, verify that "Automatic operator selection" is enabled.

 Frequently asked questions